-Reference Requirement Compliance Details of Compliance to CASL code Financial Acumen • in it, of those w rith sufficient financial acumen and knowledge to offer guidance on matters of fin nance.
-A.4.1 Financial acumen Complied The Board has sufficient financial acumen and knowledge to offer guidance on matters of finance.
+Reference to CASL code Requirement Compliance Details of Compliance Financial Acumen · - in it, of those w ith sufficient financial acumen and knowledge to offer guidance on matters of fina , A.4.1 Financial acumen Complied The Board has sufficient financial acumen and knowledge to offer guidance on matters of finance.
 The chairman of the Audit and Risk committee holds a CFA Charter and an ACMA qualification.
-Principle: A.5 Board Balance It is preferabl le for the Board to have a balanc e of Executive and Non-Executive Directors such that no individual or small group of individuals ca an dominate the Board's decision making.
+Principle: A.5 I Board Balance It is preferable for the Board to have a balanc e of Executive a and Non-Executive Directors such that no individual or small group of individuals can dominate the Board's decision making.
 A.5.1 Non-Executive Directors Complied Seven out of ten Directors on the Board are Non-Executive Directors.
 The composition of the Executive and Non-Executive Directors (the latter are over one third of the total number of Directors), satisfies the requirements laid down in the Listing Rules of the Colombo Stock Exchange.
 The Chairman and the Managing Director is not the same person.
-A.5.2 Independence of Non- Complied Three out of Seven Non-Executive Directors are independent.
-Executive Directors The Board has determined that Three Non-Executive Directors satisfy the criteria for "independence" set out in the Listing Rules.
-A.5.3 Independence of Non- Complied Non-Executive Directors' profiles reflect their calibre and industry Executive Directors insights and their contribution towards enhancing the depth of Board deliberations.
+A.5.2 Independence of Non- Executive Directors Complied Three out of Seven Non-Executive Directors are independent.
+The Board has determined that Three Non-Executive Directors satisfy the criteria for "independence" set out in the Listing Rules.
+A.5.3 Independence of Non- Executive Directors Complied Non-Executive Directors' profiles reflect their calibre and industry insights and their contribution towards enhancing the depth of Board deliberations.
 Each one is independent of management and free from any relationship that can interfere with independent judgment.
-The balance of Executive, Non-Executive and Independent Non-Executive Directors on the Board ensures that no individual Director or small Λ Γ / Annual de de metion of C group of Directors dominates board discussion and decision making.
-A.5.4 Annual declaration of independence - Non Complied Each Non-Executive, Independent Director has submitted a declaration Executive Directors stating the independence or Non-independence in a prescribed format.
-A.5.5 Board determination of Complied The Board considered the declaration of independence submitted by л.Ј.Ј independence of Non- Complied each Non-Executive Director with the basis for determination given Executive Directors and in Code of Best Practices as a fair representation and will continue to disclosure in Annual Report evaluate their independence on this basis annually.
-A5.6 Alternative Directors Not None of the Directors have appointed alternate directors. .
-Mornauve Birectors Applicable 5. the Britators have appointed atternate uncetors.
-A.5.7 Requirement to appoint Not WindForce has not appointed a Senior Independent Director Senior Independent Director Applicable Times 5.25 has not appointed a comor macpondent birector A.5.8 Senior Independent Director Not WindForce has not appointed a Senior Independent Director 23mor macponaciii Biroctor Applicable Times 5.25 has not appointed a comor macpondent birector A.5.9 Chairman's meetings with Not Non-Executive Directors Applicable A.5.10 Record in the Board Complied All Company matters are documented in Board Minutes with sufficient minutes of concerns not -5 detail to thoroughly assess deliberations and decisions.
-Dissenting unanimously resolved views, if any, are clearly recorded.
+The balance of Executive, Non-Executive and Independent Non-Executive Directors on the Board ensures that no individual Director or small group of Directors dominates board discussion and decision making.
+A.5.4 Annual declaration of independence - Non Executive Directors Complied Each Non-Executive, Independent Director has submitted a declaration stating the independence or Non-independence in a prescribed format.
+A.5.5 Board determination of independence of Non-Executive Directors and disclosure in Annual Report Complied The Board considered the declaration of independence submitted by each Non-Executive Director with the basis for determination given in Code of Best Practices as a fair representation and will continue to evaluate their independence on this basis annually.
+A5.6 Alternative Directors Not Applicable None of the Directors have appointed alternate directors.
+A.5.7 Requirement to appoint Senior Independent Director Not Applicable WindForce has not appointed a Senior Independent Director A.5.8 Senior Independent Director Not Applicable WindForce has not appointed a Senior Independent Director A.5.9 Chairman's meetings with Non-Executive Directors Not Applicable A.5.10 Record in the Board minutes of concerns not unanimously resolved Complied All Company matters are documented in Board Minutes with sufficient detail to thoroughly assess deliberations and decisions.
+Dissenting views, if any, are clearly recorded.